Rufus For Real

 Reheating & Storage

-• Store: Scoop leftovers into an airtight container and keep them in the fridge for up to 3 days.
-The flavors actually get cozier as they sit — lasagna magic.
+• Store: Transfer leftovers to an airtight container and refrigerate for up to 3 days.
+The flavors continue to develop as it sits.

-• Reheat: Warm in the microwave on low power in 20–30 second bursts, covered with a damp paper towel to keep everything steamy and silky instead of dry and sad.
-Give it a quick stir halfway through to bring the cheese back to life.
+• Reheat: Warm in the microwave in 20–30 second intervals, covered with a damp paper towel to keep it from drying out.
+Stir halfway through for even heating.

 You Asked, I Answered